Capital University Law School: Notable faculty

-A survey completed in 2008 of faculty scholarship conducted by the Roger Williams University School of Law found Capital's faculty to be one of the most productive scholarly faculties in its tier for 1993-2008, Capital being the #2 law school as listed in U.S. News & World Report’s fourth tier of law schools, and #36 of law schools that were outside of the top 50 law schools in U.S. News.
+A survey completed in 2008 of faculty scholarship conducted by the Roger Williams University School of Law found Capital's faculty to be one of the most productive scholarly faculties in its tier for 1993-2008, Capital being the #2 law school as listed in U.S. News & World Reports fourth-tier law schools, and #36 of law schools that were outside of the top 50 law schools in U.S. News.